-The 74th New York Infantry Regiment lost 8 officers and 122 enlisted men killed and mortally wounded and 2 officers and 67 enlisted men to disease.
-It is honored on the Excelsior Brigade monument at Gettysburg with its sister regiments in the brigade.
+The 74th New York Infantry Regiment served in the Eastern Theater of the American Civil War from August of 1861 until August of 1864.
+It lost 8 officers and 122 enlisted men killed and mortally wounded and 2 officers and 67 enlisted men to disease.

 |August 20||Left State for Washington, D.C. under Colonel Charles K. Graham, Lietenant Colonel Charles H. Burtis and Major William B. Olmstead|

 |September||Duty in the Defenses of Washington, D. C, attached to Sickles’ Brigade, Division of the Potomac|

 |September 15-October 2||Expedition to Lower Maryland|

 |October||Assigned to Sickles’ Brigade, Hooker’s Division.
 Army of the Potomac|

 |November 9||Expedition to Matthias Point|